nebula-labs-xyz/lendefi-dao/audit/TeamManager.md

 The TeamManager contract demonstrates excellent adherence to the standardized security patterns established for the Lendefi DAO ecosystem.
 The implementation of role-based access control, timelocked upgrades, secure vesting mechanics, and comprehensive input validation provides a strong security foundation.

+The updated role assignments represent a significant improvement in the contract's security model by:
+1. Moving PAUSER_ROLE from a single guardian to the timelock controller
+2. Adding timelock controller to UPGRADER_ROLE alongside the multisig

+These changes align with the ecosystem-wide shift toward greater decentralization and consistent governance through the timelock controller.
+Emergency operations now require governance approval rather than individual action, and upgrades benefit from both the security of the multisig and the decentralized oversight of the DAO.

 The contract successfully implements all required security patterns:
-1. ✅ Consistent role management
+1. ✅ Enhanced role management with improved decentralization
 2. ✅ Timelocked upgrades with appropriate checks
+3. ✅ Upgrade cancellation capability
-3. ✅ Secure token management
+4. ✅ Secure token management
-4. ✅ Comprehensive input validation
+5. ✅ Comprehensive input validation
-5. ✅ Reentrancy protection
+6. ✅ Reentrancy protection
-6. ✅ Version tracking for upgrades
+7. ✅ Version tracking for upgrades

 No critical or high severity issues were identified.
 The minor issues noted do not compromise the security of the contract and can be addressed in future updates.